 Clinanthus imasumac (syn.
 Stenomesson imasumac)

 Clinanthus incarnatus (syn.
 Stenomesson incarnatum (Kunth) Baker 1871) is native to the Andes from Ecuador to Peru.
 They grow at rather high altitude in poor, rocky soil.
 This species has flowers of various colours, varying from reds to pale yellow, and has tubular flowers with more or less green tips.
 The individual flowers are around 3" long and are in an umbel of four or so.
 The plant stands at about 30" (75 cm) tall, with grey-green strap shaped leaves.
 The species is often mistaken with C. variegatus which has a larger stanimal cup.
 The teeth of the staminal cup in this species measures less than 5 mm in length.
 Grow this species in a well-draining mix.
 Doug Westfall grows this species in sandy soil with some decomposed granite.
 Perlite/pumice and organic potting soil also works well.
 It appreciates fertilization during the active growth season in summer.
-During the winter, it will go into a dormancy but it doesn't necessarily drop all of the leaves.
+In winter leaves may be semi- or fully deciduous.
 Keep the medium somewhat moist but not bone dry and protect the bulbs from frost.
 This form grows well outdoors in coastal northern California although it probably appreciate a little bit more warmth during the growing season.
+Jacob Uluwehi Knecht found that C. incarnatus will not bloom in tropical lowland conditions (Honolulu, Hawai'i) requiring cooler nights (at least below 13 °C [~55°F] in winter) for bulbs to bulk-up and bloom.
+C. incarnatus prefers brighter light than C. variegatus and will tolerate full sun in Berkeley, California.
+Some colour forms of C. incarnatus such as the yellow-flowered form seem less tolerant than others of rain during cool wet California winters.

 Photo 1 was taken by Doug Westfall who says that it is not too fussy about climate in southern CA, but will not tolerate much frost.
 Photo 2 was taken by Jacob Uluwehi Knecht of a red form showing the very vigorous roots.